-The General Manager - Reef Strategy leads the MPA Secretariat team and will ise withe Chairperson and CEO regarding the strategic operations of the Board, and oversethe functions of the MPA Secretariat.
+The General Manager - Reef Strategy leads the MPA Secretariat team and will liaise with the Chairperson and CEO regarding the strategic operations of the Board, and oversee the functions of the MPA Secretariat.

-All General Managers will, through their respective branches, ensure the provision of information and/or recommendations to the Board with timely and evidence-based background information, a frame recommendations in the context of the Board's strategy.
+All General Managers will, through their respective branches, ensure the provision of information and/or recommendations to the Board with timely and evidence-based background information, and frame recommendations in the context of the Board's strategy.